oycar/minus-plus/Example/Journals/more_examples.md

 ## Minus-Plus Usage ##

-Here a number of examples of that extend the examples in the _example.jrn_ file to demonstrate how different financial transactions can be accounted for using _Minus Plus_.
+Here are a number of examples of that extend the examples in the _example.jrn_ file to demonstrate how different financial transactions can be accounted for using _Minus Plus_.

 # Handling Rent and Property Expenses #
-This is simple - just create appropriate _INCOME_ and _EXPENSE_ accounts These can be as fine grained as required; e.g. a single _EXPENSE_ account could be used or they could be broken up into agency expenses, repairs, rates etc.
+This is simple - just create appropriate **INCOME** and **EXPENSE** accounts These can be as fine grained as required; e.g. a single **EXPENSE** account or alternatively various accounts broken up into agency expenses, repairs, rates could be used.
-In either case financial statements will be produced using the final component of the class name as a sub-header; so so if multiple properties were held then these could be collected up in one heading with accounts like _INCOME.FIRST.PROPERTY:FIRST.RENT_ _INCOME.SECOND.PROPERTY:SECOND.RENT_, and so on; alternatively account names like _INCOME.PROPERTY.FIRST_PROPERTY:FIRST.RENT_ would create different sub-headings for each property.
+In either case financial statements will be produced using the final component of the class name as a sub-header; so so if multiple properties were held then these could be collected up in one heading with accounts like **INCOME.FIRST.PROPERTY:FIRST.RENT**, **INCOME.PROPERTY.SECOND:SECOND.RENT**, and so on; alternatively account names like **INCOME.PROPERTY.FIRST_PROPERTY:FIRST.RENT** would create different sub-headings for each property.
+(The _PROPERTY_ name component is not required.)

 ```
 2008 Aug 08,  CASH, EXPENSE.PROPERTY:AGENT.EXPENSE,    52.58, # Rent - Agent's Expenses
 2008 Aug 08,  INCOME.PROPERTY:FARM.RENT,      CASH,   640.00, #
 ```

 # Processing GST #
-If the accounts need to look after GST (or for that matter VAT) a GST field can be appended to the earlier fields.
+If  GST (or for that matter VAT) need to be accounted for a GST field can be appended to the earlier fields.
 In the case of a share or managed fund transaction GST is only applied to the brokerage and so a purchase of 52 units in the _CBAPB_ hybrid trust  might look like
 ```
-2008 Aug 14,  LIABILITY.CURRENT:CREDITOR,  ASSET.CAPITAL.TRUSTS:CBAPB.ASX,   9884.70,   52,  32.95,  GST,  [B], [H], # CBAPB - Perls IV -  52
+2008 Aug 14,  LIABILITY.CURRENT.CREDITOR,  ASSET.CAPITAL.TRUSTS:CBAPB.ASX,   9884.70,   52,  32.95,  GST,  [B], [H], # CBAPB - Perls IV -  52
 ```
 which would apply GST at the rate specified by the variable _GST_Rate_, which is 10% by default.
-Often for super funds a reduced rate of GST applies, which is signified by the _PART_GST_ field
+For Australian super funds a reduced rate of GST often applies, which is signified by the _PART_GST_ field

 ```
 2008 Sep 25,    CSR.ASX,   ANZ,   1207.05, -500,  32.95,  PART_GST,  [S], [H], # Disposal of 500 units in CSR.ASX
 ```

-A GST refund would look like this, with _TAX.GST_ being a predefined account _LIABILITY.TAX:TAX.GST_
+A GST refund would look like this, with _TAX.GST_ being a predefined account **LIABILITY.TAX:TAX.GST**
 ```
 2008 Oct 17,   TAX.GST,    CASH,   167.00, # ATO GST Refund
 ```